jepusto/scdhlm/cran-comments.md

 ## Resubmission

 This is a re-submission.
 This version includes several new user-facing functions for pre-processing data and calculating effect size estimates.
 It also includes updates to the built-in web app, as well as a few small bug fixes.
+This version also includes fixes for the outstanding CRAN check errors under R-devel on Windows and Linux.

 ## Test environments